On This Page

 - Unions must mail a notice of election to every member at the member’s last known home address at least 15 days prior to the election.

 - Union and employer assets, including funds, equipment, and property, may not be used to promote the candidacy of any candidate.
-However, union funds may be used for reasonable expenses necessary to run an election.
+However, union funds may be used for expenses necessary to run an election.

 - Review your union’s constitution and bylaws well ahead of the scheduled election and determine your responsibilities and the time frames for conducting all aspects of nominations and the election.